dahotre/dahotre.github.io/_posts/2014-01-25-Coolness-IntelliJ.markdown

 ---
 layout: post
-title:  "Hidden features of IntelliJ"
+title:  "Coolness of IntelliJ"
 date:   2014-01-25 00:10
-location:   "2014-01-25-Hidden-features-IntelliJ.markdown"
+location:   "2014-01-25-Coolness-IntelliJ.markdown"
 ---
 #### Shelve changes
 If you are using svn, the changelist feature can provide some utility, but it is nothing compared to the `git stash`.
 If you are using IntelliJ and svn, but want the `stash` like feature, you are in luck.
 IntelliJ has a feature under it's VCS Menu item, named 'Shelve changes'.
 Here is the link to the details: http://www.jetbrains.com/idea/webhelp/shelving-and-unshelving-changes.html